rstudio/blastula/README.md

 [![Travis-CI Build Status](https://travis-ci.org/rich-iannone/blastula.svg?branch=master)](https://travis-ci.org/rich-iannone/blastula) [![codecov.io](https://codecov.io/github/rich-iannone/blastula/coverage.svg?branch=master)](https://codecov.io/github/rich-iannone/blastula?branch=master)

 Sometimes we need to send out email messages based on the results of automated analysis processes.
-For these such instances, let's endeavor to send out some pretty-nice-looking HTML email messages.
-The **blastula** package makes it easy to send out HTML emails that are a little bit easier on the eyes.
-As an added bonus we can take advantage of both **markdown** and R code when composing our email text.
+The **blastula** package makes it easy to send out HTML emails from R that are a little bit easier on the eyes.
+In doing so we can take advantage of both **Markdown** and R code when composing our email text.
 The best way to demonstrate this is to just show an example workflow...

 ### Sending an email message